opengauss-mirror/docs/content/en/docs/Developerguide/character-processing-functions-and-operators.md

 >![](public_sys-resources/icon-note.gif) **NOTE:**
 >- For a string containing newline characters, for example, a string consisting of a newline character and a space, the value of  **length**  and  **lengthb**  in openGauss is 2.
 >- In openGauss,  _n_  in the CHAR\(n\) type indicates the number of characters.
 Therefore, for multiple-octet coded character sets, the length returned by the LENGTHB function may be longer than n.
->- OpenGauss supports four types of databases: A, B, C, and PG.
+>- openGauss supports four types of databases: A, B, C, and PG.
 If the database type is not specified, the database type is A by default.
 The lexical analyzer of A is  different from the other three types.
 In A, a null character string is regarded as NULL.
 Therefore, when the database of type A is used, if the preceding character operation function has an empter string as a parameter, no output is displayed.For example:
 >
 > ```
 >   postgres=# SELECT translate('12345','123','');